whelew/MineSweeper/README.md

 - The results for my script.js came back positive except for 3 warnings.
 - 3 Functions declared within loops reference an outer scoped variable ("mines").
 - This may lead to confusing semantics.
-However the functionality works fine and the game runs as it should.
+However, the functionality works fine and the game runs as it should.

 ![Screen shot of JSHint for script.js](/assets/images/script.js.png)

 ### HTML Validator

 - Tested all HTML pages using [W3C Validator](https://validator.w3.org/).
-- All pages passed withour error.
+- All pages passed without error.

 ![Screen shot of index.html](/assets/images/index.html.valid.png)